Amnon Salomon: Biography

 Salomon was born in Tel Aviv in 1940 to a Hungarian-Jewish father and a Russian-Jewish mother.
 He started his career in the Geva Studios as an assistant to photographer to the Israeli cinematographer David Gurfinkel, a position he held for four years, during which he also assisted filming Uri Zohar's 1964 avant-garde-satiric film Hole in the Moon.

 During his career, Solomon filmed 65 films, of which the best-known films included Haham Gamliel (1973), Charlie Ve'hetzi (1973), Beyond the Walls (1985), Alex Is Lovesick (1986) and Cup Final (1992).

 In 2003 the Israeli Academy of Film and Television awarded him a prize for his professional achievement.
 In 2010, in honor of his seventieth birthday, a tribute in his honor was held in the Tel Aviv Cinematheque.

 In 2010 Salomon filmed his final film, Dover Koshashvili's Infiltration.

 Death

-Salomon died on October 23, 2011 at the age of 71, following a long battle with cancer.
-His death was announced by his spouse, Ilan.
+Salomon died on 23 October 2011, at the age of 71, following a long battle with cancer.
+His death was announced by his husband, Ilan.
 Salomon was later interred at Kiryat Shaul Cemetery.